mathworks/matlab-azure-devops-extension/overview.md

 Product licensing for your pipeline depends on your project type as well as the type of products to install:

 - Public project — If your pipeline does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the task automatically licenses any products that you install.
 If your pipeline includes transformation products, you can request a MATLAB batch licensing [token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by contacting MathWorks at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).
 - Private project — The task does not automatically license any products for you.
-You can either use your own licensing scheme or request a batch licensing token by contacting MathWorks.
+You can request a batch licensing token by contacting MathWorks.

 To use a MATLAB batch licensing token, first set it as a [secret variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 Then, map the secret variable into an environment variable named `MLM_LICENSE_TOKEN` in your YAML pipeline.
-For an example, see [Install Transformation Product on Microsoft-Hosted Agent](#install-transformation-product-on-microsoft-hosted-agent).
+For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

 ### Run MATLAB Build
 Use the **Run MATLAB Build** task to run a build using the MATLAB build tool.
 Starting in R2022b, you can use this task to run the MATLAB build tasks specified in a file named `buildfile.m` in the root of your repository.